 Be aware that some types of rooms may be excluded from these special categories.

-Not all of the special offers or for free nights, however.
+Not all of the special offers are for free nights.

-This credit are usually ranges from $100-$200.
-Just like the free nights it also has time restrictions for when it can be used, so make sure to always pay attention to the timeframes for booking and travel.
+The property credits usually range from $100-$200.
+Just like the free nights, they also have time restrictions for when they can be used, so make sure to always pay attention to the timeframes for booking and travel.

 One of the cool things about these property credits is that they are offered in addition to the hundred dollar property credit that is often given out as unique benefit.

 So in the case shown below there’s actually an ability to get $300 worth of free travel just with these two perks alone.
 When you add in breakfast for two along with a potential upgrade, free Wi-Fi, and even guaranteed late checkout, you can see how the value of just a single stay could very well exceed $500.

 It just goes to show how valuable this hotel program can really be.